rajjitlai/Virtual-Science-Lab/README.md

 - Update documentation as needed
 - Test on multiple browsers
 - The chat history automatically uses Appwrite cloud storage when the required environment variables are set
-- AI requests are proxied through Vite to avoid CORS issues with the NLP Cloud API
+- AI requests are proxied through Vite to avoid CORS issues with the OpenRouter API

 ---